Geotab/sdk-dotnet-samples/ImportGroupsR/README.md

 #### -d Is Provided

 > In the MyGeotab database, if an object is associated with a group (Group 1) it cannot be also associated with any other group (Group 2) that is an ancestor or a descendent of Group 1.
 > In the UI of MyGeotab, a group cannot be deleted if it contains objects of the types described below.
 An error message will be displayed if a deletion is attempted.
-However, if a group has child group(s) but doesn&#39;t contain these objects, such parent groups can be deleted in the UI and the child group(s) will automatically become children of the deleted group&#39;s parent group.
+However, if a group has child group(s) but doesn't contain these objects, such parent groups can be deleted in the UI and the child group(s) will automatically become children of the deleted group's parent group.

 Since **importGroups.csv** represents the entire CompanyGroup tree of a MyGeotab database, this tool cannot encounter the case when the input will indicate the deletion of a group without also indicating that its child group(s) shall also be deleted.

 ##### and -m is not provided

 If a Child Reference is present in the MyGeotab database, but not in **importGroups.csv** , the conditional below follows: